-The images come a few weeks after Honda first revealed a prototype version of the Civic saloon.
+The images come a few weeks after Honda first revealed a prototype version of the Honda Civic saloon.
 That’s not expected to come to the UK this time, due to slow sales of the current saloon, but the five-door hatchback is expected to launch here in the second half of next year.

 The camouflaged prototype, registered and testing in Germany, sports a front-end look unsurprisingly identical to that of the saloon.
 However, it’s all change from the C-pillar back, where the Civic seems to have a fastback-style sloping roofline markedly different to that of the current model.